isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-gnats/index.md

 - gnat
 - rid
 layout: post
-- -
+---

-- The presence of Gnats (either the biting or the non
-- biting species) can really be very disturbing and irritating since they keep moving rapidly in the entire room.
+The presence of Gnats (either the biting or the non-biting species) can really be very disturbing and irritating since they keep moving rapidly in the entire room.

-[Gnats have a lifespan of 7 to 21 days](https://pestpolicy.com/how
-- long
-- do
-- gnats
-- live/)**. ** Gnats will be attracted by some common things including stagnant water around our houses, unwashed dishes, spoilt food stuffs and decaying organic matter near your houses.
+[Gnats have a lifespan of 7 to 21 days](https://pestpolicy.com/how-long-do-gnats-live/)**. ** Gnats will be attracted by some common things including stagnant water around our houses, unwashed dishes, spoilt food stuffs and decaying organic matter near your houses.

 **So, here's how to get rid of gnats; use a rotten bananas trap, dish soap, apple cider vinegar and sugar trap, use of wine, use of bleach solution, sticky yellow traps, gnats fogging product, tobacco method, use of citronella candles and maintaining cleanliness in your house. **